Which is the best carpet cleaning method?

 Operator error by unskilled inexperienced technicians, perhaps by over-wetting the carpet, or failing to properly extract the water, can lead to a whole slew of problems including mold, mildew, buckling, delamination (a condition where the secondary backing of the carpet separates from the primary backing), and tuft loss.
 A bad cleaning job can cause the carpet tufts to pull out easily, which could even result in damage to your floor underneath.

 Hot Water Extraction does take highly-trained and skilled professionals.
 It takes more time to clean the carpets, the state-of-the-art equipment is more expensive, and it costs more to perform the best possible job — which generally results in a higher price tag.
-However, the client will have a more healthy and deep-clean result that will far outlast a surface dry cleaning method.
+However, the client will have a more healthy and deep-clean result that will far outlast a surface dry cleaning methods.

 In addition, I tell my clients that they can’t afford cheap carpet cleaning, because the low soil-removal methods will take years off the useful life of your carpet, resulting in premature wear and costly early replacement.